Minstrel show: Music and dance

 Despite the elements of ridicule contained in blackface performance, mid-nineteenth century white audiences, by and large, believed the songs and dances to be authentically black.
 For their part, the minstrels always billed themselves and their music as such.
 The songs were called "plantation melodies" or "Ethiopian choruses", among other names.
 By using the black caricatures and so-called black music, the minstrels added a touch of the unknown to the evening's entertainment, which was enough to fool audiences into accepting the whole performance as authentic.

 The minstrels' dance styles, on the other hand, were much truer to their alleged source.
 The success of "Jump Jim Crow" is indicative: It was an old English tune with fairly standard lyrics, which leaves only Rice's dance—wild upper-body movements with little movement below the waist—to explain its popularity.
 Dances like the Turkey Trot, the Buzzard Lope, and the Juba dance all had their origins in the plantations of the South, and some were popularized by black performers such as William Henry Lane, Signor Cornmeali ("Old Corn Meal"), and John "Picayune" Butler.
 One performance by Lane in 1842 was described as consisting of "sliding steps, like a shuffle, and not the high steps of an Irish jig."
 Lane and the white men who mimicked him moved about the stage with no obvious foot movement.
 The walk around, a common feature of the minstrel show's first act, was ultimately of West African origin and featured a competition between individuals hemmed in by the other minstrels.
 Elements of white tradition remained, of course, such as the fast-paced breakdown that formed part of the repertoire beginning with Rice.
 Minstrel dance was generally not held to the same mockery as other parts, although contemporaries such as Fanny Kemble argued that minstrel dances were merely a "faint, feeble, impotent—in a word, pale Northern reproductions of that ineffable black conception."

 The introduction of the jubilee, or spiritual, marked the minstrels' first undeniable adoption of black music.
 These songs remained relatively authentic in nature, antiphonal with a repetitive structure that relied heavily on call and response.
 The black troupes sang the most authentic jubilees, while white companies inserted humorous verses and replaced religious themes with plantation imagery, often starring the old darky.
 Jubilee eventually became synonymous with plantation.

+Composers

+In the 1840s, Stephen Foster's music became the backbone of the minstrel show, with songs like "Oh!
+Susanna", "Camptown Races" and "Old Folks at Home", the latter now being the state song of Florida (and anthem, with revised lyrics).
+Dan Emmett, founder of the Virginia Minstels, also composed songs like "Old Dan Tucker" and "Dixie", the unofficial anthem of the Confederacy, which were popular in this period.